filecoin-project/filecoin-ffi/README.md

 # Filecoin Proofs FFI

-> A linkable library implementation of rust-fil-proofs.
+> A linkable library implementation of filecoin-proofs.

 ## License